Log in

 Multicultural Environment

 Toronto is one of the most culturally diverse cities in the world.
 About half of its population was born outside Canada, which makes it easier for international students to find a sense of belonging and community support.
 With a population of over 3 million people and over 180 languages spoken, Toronto is considered one of the most diverse cities in the world.
-During your time here, you can interact with people from different cultures, which will greatly enrich your horizons.
+During your time here, you can interact with people from different cultures, which will significantly enrich your horizons.

 Student Housing